Mastering Azure CLI: Complete Guide to VM Management

 Benefits of Using Azure CLI for VM Management

-Before diving into the specifics, let’s discuss why the Azure CLI is considered a game-changer for managing Azure virtual machines.
+Before diving into the specifics, let’s discuss why the Azure CLI is considered a big improvement for managing Azure virtual machines.

 • Speed and Efficiency: CLI commands are typically faster than navigating through the Azure portal.
 With just a few lines of code, you can accomplish tasks that might take minutes in the GUI.